ddnexus/pagy/docs/extras/calendar.md

 If you set `:order` to `:desc`, you will get the page units in descendent order (e.g. May, then April, then March, ...), but keep in mind that you still have to desc-order the records in the collection since pagy has no control over that (indeed it's your own collection scope).

-### Offset
+### Beginning of week

-If you use the `:week` time unit, consider that the first day of the week could be different for different locales, so you may want to adjust it by setting the `:offset` to the day offset from Sunday (0: Sunday; 1: Monday;...
-6: Saturday) when the locale requires it.
+If you use the `:week` time unit, consider that the first day of the week could be different for different locales.

+You may want to adjust it by setting the `Date.beginning_of_week` variable to the symbol of the first day of the week (e.g. `Date.beginning_of_week = :sunday`).
+Notice the default is `:monday` consistently with the ISO-8601 standard (and Rails).

 ### Calendar params